-IMM 294 Clinical Immunology (Winter or spring, most years)
+IMM 294 Clinical Immunology (TBD)

 This class focuses on various aspects of clinical immunology including tumor immunology, allergy, autoimmunity, the immunology of transplantation, methods of clinical diagnosis and laboratory methods.
 Classes are divided between lecture and topic discussion in which students review and present a clinical case to the class.
 There is one take-home midterm and a final exam.